myerse5/FTP-Server/README.md

 FTP-Server
 ==========
-A multithreaded FTP server built for UNIX systems using Berkley sockets API.
+A multithreaded FTP server built for Linux systems using Berkley sockets API.
 Allowing global access to this server is not recommended at this time.

 How To Install